 Code Obscura is an experimental short film.
 It is a poetic vision about courage and family ties in a hybrid mutant and human family.
-The post production of the film has been completed and it will premiere at Underground Filmfest in Munich on May, 2017.
+The post production of the film has been completed and it premiered at Underground Filmfest in Munich on May, 2017.

 On this project Nodium collaborated with ViwoKids Oy to produce a promotional teaser film for an educational mobile app.
 Also, Gallerium’s web presence was developed and produced at the same time in one integrated creative process.
 The app has now been approved and published and is available for download both at both Google Play store and Apple app store.